Need a Cholesterol Drug? 12 Must-Know Facts

-No one really likes having to take medications, but millions of people in the United States (and around the world) take cholesterol-lowering drugs to get help preventing heart attacks and strokes.
+No one really likes having to take medications, but millions of people in the United States (and around the world) are on cholesterol-lowering drugs to reduce their heart disease risk.

-If you are one of the millions taking or considering taking any of these drugs, read on to learn 10 things you should know about cholesterol drugs.
+If you are one of the millions taking or considering a cholesterol-lowering medicine, here are 12 important facts you should know.

 They’re not for everyone

 Statins and other cholesterol drugs work, but they are not for everyone.
-They can have side effects, and may cause birth defects if taken during pregnancy.
+All have side effects, and some of them, including statins, may cause birth defects if taken during pregnancy.

-"We don't recommend statins or other cholesterol drugs for women of childbearing age," says Antonio M. Gotto Jr., MD, professor of medicine at Weill Medical College of Cornell University, in New York City.
+"We don't recommend statins or other cholesterol drugs for women of childbearing age," says Antonio M. Gotto Jr., MD, professor of medicine at Weill Cornell Medicine in New York City.
+(One exception would be for very high-risk women with genetically determined high cholesterol who are on birth control, he says.)

 You can’t ignore your diet